PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/tuning.rst

 Adding more threads makes it possible to use more CPU cores to deal with the load, but at the cost of possibly increasing lock contention between threads.
 This is especially true for Lua-intensive setups, because Lua processing in dnsdist is serialized by a unique lock for all threads.
 For other components, like the packet cache and the in-memory ring buffers, it is possible to reduce the amount of contention by using sharding.
 Sharding divides the memory into several pieces, every one of these having its own separate lock, reducing the amount of times two threads or more will need to access the same data.
-Sharding is disabled by default and can be enabled via the `newPacketCache` option to :func:`newPacketCache` and :func:`setRingBuffersSize`.
+Sharding is disabled by default and can be enabled via the `numberOfShards` option to :func:`newPacketCache` and :func:`setRingBuffersSize`.